lanl/benchmarks/doc/sphinx/09_Microbenchmarks/M2_SPATTER/SPATTER.rst

 Throughput experiment for the pattern in patterns/xrage/asteroid/spatter9.json.
 Results will be found in spatter.strongscaling/H100/xrage/asteroid/spatter9/ and Figures will be found in figures/spatter.strongscaling/H100/xrage/asteroid/spatter9/

-Note that we need to enable atomics since this is a scatter pattern which overwrites the same location multiple times.
+Note that we need to enable atomics with the `-m` flag since this is a scatter pattern which overwrites the same location multiple times.
+Results with and without atomics are included, but the results with atomics enabled is the benchmarked performance number of importance.

 .. code-block:: bash